bekasa/astro/src/pages/blog/restic-and-duplicati.md

 date:   "2022-06-10T11:00:00"
 ---

 Two well known open source programs for backing up and restoring files.
 Both work with the command line, multiple operating systems including Windows, Linux and Mac.
-The big differnce between them is that Duplicati has a web interface which can be viewed using a browser at port 8200.
+The big difference between them is that Duplicati has a web interface which can be viewed using a browser at port 8200.
 So, for those not comfortable with the command line (terminal) then Duplicati is a good alternative.
 Both provide for incremental and encrypted backups.

 ### Installation